NarubyRiverlione/Hacksby/README.md

 evaluate to a number (for example, `r`) to repeat the last command.
 This mode will allow you to explore the Furby reactions to different commands.

 The generated WAV file is saved as `out.wav` in the current directory.
 Under Windows, the playback is performed using the provided command-line utility (`bin/win32/dsplay.exe`).
-Under Unix / Mac, an attempt to use already existing console players is used (but not tested).
+Under Unix / Mac, an attempt to use already existing console players is used (tested for Mac).

 ### Listen and Decode Furby Commands